roosterMAP/rmKit-docs/docs/source/uv.rst

 UV Move to Furthest
 -------------------

-``UV Move to Furthest`` is used to quicly align uv components.
+``UV Move to Furthest`` is used to quickly align uv components.
 Executing the operator opens a radial menu with relative directions.
 Selecting an option will move all components of the selection to the furthest point in that direction.
 For example, selecting the **Left** option will flatten all selected elements to the left most point included in the selection.
 This has the effect of aligning the selection along the vertical axis.
 Selecting the **Local** option will open a submenu with more relative directions.
-Selecting one of these will evaluate each uv-discontinuous group of components separatly.
-This is particularly usefull if you want groups of uv edges to be parallel to oneanother.
+Selecting one of these will evaluate each uv-discontinuous group of components separately.
+This is particularly useful if you want groups of uv edges to be parallel to one another.
 Click here to visit the docs for the 3D View version of this tool:: :ref:`Move to Furthest <movetofurthest>`

 .. note::